ishajain15/Kirby-Run/README.md

 # Kirby-Run
 My attempt at making a platformer game.
 I drew all of the sprites on my own.
 I decided to use Kirby as the main character for the game.
+This project is not done yet.
+Still need to add a health bar, enemies, and update a few sprites.

+Controls:
+F to shoot
+R to kick
+W to jump
+W + E to glide

 <img width="481" alt="Start Image" src="https://user-images.githubusercontent.com/30183136/84968062-9d385180-b0e3-11ea-9ae4-c7c8ad62fd35.PNG">